Settings

 # Tracing

-If you need to determine the route packets take from your device to the target node, use the built-in Trace Route tool.
-Enter the required IP address and click the Check button.
+If you need to trace the route of packets from your device to the target node, use the built-in Trace Route tool.
+Enter the required IP address and click the button.

 # Network Packet Log

-The network packet log allows you to record the network traffic passing through TrueConf Group.
-Only the administrator can download and view the logs using the control panel.
+The network packet log allows you to record network traffic passing through TrueConf Group.
+Only an administrator can download and view the records using the control panel, and downloading to an external USB drive is also available.

-Traffic log files must be provided when contacting technical support.
+Traffic log files must be provided if you contact technical support.

 # Power Supply